ulysseherbach/harissa/tutorials/README.md

-# Some tests
+# Some demos

 - `demo1.py` is about defining and simulating networks using the `grnsim` package.
-You can find details in a kind of tutorial [here](http://math.univ-lyon1.fr/homes-www/herbach/harissa/demo1.html).
+You can find details in a kind of tutorial [here](http://www.iecl.univ-lorraine.fr/~Ulysse.Herbach/harissa/demo1.html).

 - `demo2.py` is about using the `autoactiv` package for preprocessing single-cell data.

+- `demo3.py` provides a basic example of network inference from single-cell data using the `automodel` package.